 This week we’ve shared a couple of new party ideas that you can make with your Cricut Maker–the DIY Watermelon Banner using the Cricut Scoring Wheel and the DIY Cake Stand using the Cricut Knife Blade.
-Since we love using our Cricut Maker to create party ideas, we decided to share the 10 BEST ways you can use your Cricut Maker to plan your next party.
-Seriously, the Cricut Maker makes it SO easy to create custom party decorations that are professional looking and Pinterest-worthy!
-Between the DIY Cricut Party Decor ideas we’ve designed and the awesome projects we’ve found from our blogger friends, you’ll be crafting your next party in no time!
+Since we love using our Cricut Maker to create party ideas, we decided to share the 10 BEST ways you can use your Cricut Maker to plan your next party by making Cricut birthday decorations.
+Seriously, the Cricut Maker makes it SO easy to create custom DIY party decorations that are professional looking and Pinterest-worthy!
+Between the DIY Cricut Birthday Decor ideas we’ve designed and the awesome projects we’ve found from our blogger friends, you’ll be crafting your next party in no time!

 This post and the photos within it may contain affiliate links.
 If you make a purchase through one or more of the links, I may receive a small commission at no extra cost to you.